Find My Tour

 Surfing on the Wild Atlantic Way

-By Derry
+By Brian

 It’s no secret that Ireland is a great place to surf.

-Once a fringe activity, surfing in Ireland has grown in popularity massively in recent years.
+Once a fringe activity, surfing in Ireland has grown massively in popularity in recent years.

 The feeling of being carried along by a wave that has traveled hundreds of thousands of kilometers to reach the shore is truly something special and will stay with you forever.
+Ireland is just the place to do it.

-A Short History Of Surfing In Ireland
+🏄🏼 A Short History Of Surfing In Ireland

 Surfing first arrived in Ireland in 1949.
 Fourteen-year-old Joe Roddy took to the water on his homemade paddleboard on the east coast.
 Believe it or not, he was inspired by an article in a woodwork manual!